Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-\begin{enumerate} \item \textbf{CPU:} The Orin device consists of 3 sets of 4 Cortex-A78 chips \cite{orin-techincal-brief}, as opposed to a Carmel CPU present in Xavier \cite{xavier-data-sheet}.
+The Orin device consists of 3 sets of 4 Cortex-A78 chips \cite{orin-techincal-brief} instead of a Carmel CPU present in Xavier \cite{xavier-orin-data}.
 Apart from the three levels of cache, the system also includes a 4 MB system cache.
 The maximum operating frequency is 2.2 GHz \cite{orin-techincal-brief}.
-It communicates with the memory using the system coherency fabric \cite{orin-techincal-reference}.
+It communicates with the memory using the system coherency fabric \cite{xavier-orin-data}.